 In the page code, the modification content is always placed in relation to a specific target element or elements.
 How and where the content is actually displayed on the page, assuming the content has displayable elements, depends on the page layout and styling.

-For more information about modifications, see:
+For more information about placements, see:

 Placements as controllers of modification content